RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

 :information_source: *While the source code for this add-on is available here for free, if this add-on has helped you please do consider supporting me by buying it on the blender market: https://blendermarket.com/products/animated-render-border/*

+:information_source: **Updating the Add-on for Blender 2.8**: A mostly working version is available on the branch [here](https://github.com/RayMairlot/Animated-Render-Border/tree/2.8-Update), though I have found tracking to be slightly inconsistent when rendering sometimes.
+Feel free to report problems about using the add-on with 2.8 (or regarding other issues) on the [issues](https://github.com/RayMairlot/Animated-Render-Border/issues) page.

 ---

-### :information_source: Updating the Add-on for Blender 2.8

-A mostly working version is available on the branch [here](https://github.com/RayMairlot/Animated-Render-Border/tree/2.8-Update), though I have found tracking to be slightly inconsistent when rendering sometimes.
-Feel free to report problems about using the add-on with 2.8 (or regarding other issues) on the [issues](https://github.com/RayMairlot/Animated-Render-Border/issues) page.

 ## About Animated Render Border